nachoreyesv/nachoreyesv/README.md

 ###

 <p align="center">Hello!
 My name is Ignacio Reyes Vázquez, I studied Business Administration and Management at the UPV and later specialized in Data Analytics.
-With an innate passion for this field, I have started a Master in Data Analytics for Business at EDEM.<br><br>My professional career spans a job as a Data Scientist at the Polytechnic University of Valencia.
-During this time, I have had the privilege of working on a project on the sustainability of SMEs in all countries of the European Union, with the help of the European Commission.
-Today, I am working at NTT Data as a Data Analyst.<br><br>I am passionate about data and I think that continuous training is essential to develop as a professional in this field.
-I strongly believe in hard work, as I consider myself a perfectionist, a good team leader, open to teamwork and ambitious in this.<br><br>I am always open to new opportunities and to connect with like-minded professionals, feel free to contact me if you want to talk about any topic or ask me about any professional experience, as well as explore collaboration possibilities!</p>
+With an innate passion for this field, I completed a Master's in Data Analytics for Business at EDEM.<br><br>My professional career includes roles such as Data Scientist at the Polytechnic University of Valencia, where I had the opportunity to work on a project about the sustainability of SMEs across the European Union, supported by the European Commission.
+I have worked at NTT Data as a Data Engineer/Scientist too, specialized in AWS services.
+Now I am a Software Crafter/ Data Architect working at BBVA Technologies, creating infraestructure in AWS and.<br><br>I am passionate about data and believe that continuous learning is key to growing as a professional in this field.
+I consider myself a perfectionist, a good team leader, open to collaboration, and always ambitious in my work.<br><br>I am always open to new opportunities and eager to connect with like-minded professionals.
+Feel free to reach out if you'd like to discuss any topic, ask about my professional experiences, or explore collaboration opportunities!</p>

 ###